Back to Blog

 Developer Expectations

-• Improved Time-to-First-Token (TTFT).
+3. Improved Time-to-First-Token (TTFT)

-• Better multi-file awareness across large codebases.
+4. Better multi-file awareness in large codebases

-• Stable JSON/structured output with constrained decoding.
+5. Stable JSON/structured output and constrained decoding

 Release Timeline